 The annual uMkhosi Wesivivane festival took place this past weekend at the KwaKhangela Royal Palace in Nongoma, KwaZulu-Natal.
-Similar to uMkhosi woMhlanga, the Zulu reed dance, which takes place next month, the festival is focused around women.
+Similar to uMkhosi woMhlanga, the Zulu reed dance, which takes place next month, the festival is focused on women.
 While the reed dance celebrates Zulu maidens, and their entry into womanhood, uMkhosi Wesivivane features older women and encourages social cohesion, emphasising the vital role that women play in society.

 During the gathering the women discuss challenges that they face in their homes and share solutions.
 Speaking of the importance of the event, Smangele Mbatha (60), from Ntuli Village in Nkandla said: